-It is past history at this point that the Supreme Court proposal attracted substantial criticism, which seemed to stem more from the lack of precision in defining, and consequent confusion and uncertainty concerning, the intended scope of the proposed change than from a fundamental disagreement with the objective.

-Attorneys for the Government in the performance of their duties with a grand jury must possess the authority to utilize the services of other government employees.
+It is past history at this point that the Supreme Court proposal attracted substantial criticism, which seemed to stem more from the lack of precision in defining, and consequent confusion and uncertainty concerning, the intended scope of the proposed change than from a fundamental disagreement with the objective ity to utilize the services of other government employees.
 Federal crimes are "investigated" by the FBI, the IRS, or by Treasury agents and not by government prosecutors or the citizens who sit on grand juries.
 Federal agents gather and present information relating to criminal behavior to prosecutors who analyze and evaluate it and present it to grand juries.
 Often the prosecutors need the assistance of the agents in evaluating evidence.
 Also, if further investigation is required during or after grand jury proceedings, or even during the course of criminal trials, the Federal agents must do it.
-There is no reason for a barrier of secrecy to exist between the facets of the criminal justice system upon which we all depend to enforce the criminal laws
+There is no reason for a barrier of secrecy to exist between the facets of the criminal justice system upon which we all depend to enforce the criminal laws.